b-du/bdw-bot/README.md

 ## Functionnalities
 - Every day at a fixed hour, check inscriptions on the website.
 If the raid is in a fixed period, send a discord message on a fixed channel from a fixed discord server.
 - By typing `!check_next_raid` in a discord channel, check inscriptions for the next raid on the website (without checking when that raid will be) and send a discord message on a fixed channel from a fixed discord server.
+- By typing `!check_raid dd/mm/yyyy` in a discord channel, check inscriptions for the raid at the given date on the website and send a discord message on a fixed channel from a fixed discord server.
 - The message will be an embeded one, containing the list of not checked-in users.
 If a discord user is found containing the character name, he will be tagged.

 ## Configuration